fotinidrouma/Pathway-Analysis/README.md

 3. TEAK
 4. HiPathia
 5. PRS (without the 2nd normalization step)
-6. GraphiteWeb: If i adjust using Benjamini and Hochberg method the accuracy reduces
+6. GraphiteWeb: if i adjust using Benjamini and Hochberg method the accuracy reduces
 7. DEAP: can't find significant sub-paths

 Results Calculating (files are compressed because of the size, must be unzipped before running code):